apollographql/apollo-kotlin-normalized-cache-incubating/design-docs/Expiration.md

 #### Existing backend directive

-Apollo Server [has a `@cacheControl` directive](https://www.apollographql.com/docs/apollo-server/performance/caching) that can be be applied on fields and types to set a max age.
+Apollo Server [has a `@cacheControl` directive](https://www.apollographql.com/docs/apollo-server/performance/caching) that can be applied to fields and types to set a max age.
 This is used by the server to set a `Cache-Control` HTTP header on the response.

 Here's its definition:
 ```graphql